bikashdaga/blog/_posts/2020-10-03-jupyterhub.md

 ### Docker Compose

-To bring everything together, let's create a `docker-compose` file to define our deployments and configuration.
+To bring everything together, let's create a `docker-compose.yml` file to define our deployments and configuration.

 ```Dockerfile
 version: '3'